getodk/docs/docs/central-upgrade.rst

           docker-compose build

     #.
-Start the database upgrade.
+Start the database upgrade and wait for the process to exit.

        .. code-block:: bash